 CDS - A CDS is an agreement in which one party buys protection against losses occurring due to a credit event of a reference entity up to the maturity date of the swap.
 The protection buyer pays a periodic fee for this protection up to the maturity date, unless a credit event triggers the contingent payment.
 In the latter case, the buyer of protection only needs to pay the accrued fee up to the day of the credit event.
-If a credit event occurs, the settlement will be either in cash or physical: (i) Cash settlement: the seller of protection will pay to the buyer of protection the net amount between the nominal value and the market value of the security; (ii) Physical settlement: the buyer of protection will deliver a bond or a loan of the reference entity to the seller of protection and the latter will pay the par value in return.
+If a credit event occurs, the settlement will be either in cash or physical: (i) Cash settlement: the seller of protection will pay to the buyer of protection will deliver a bond or a loan of the reference entity to the seller of protection and the latter will pay the par value in return.
 Credit events for CDS are typically: bankruptcy, failure to pay, and restructuring.
 The Sub-Funds can take synthetic long or short positions in certain securities via CDS.
 The use of CDS may carry a higher risk than investing in bonds directly.
 A CDS allows the transfer of default risk.
 CDS can either serve as a substitute for purchasing corporate bonds or they can hedge specific corporate bond exposure or reduce exposure to credit basis risk.
 If a Sub-Fund is a buyer and no event of default occurs, the Sub-Fund will lose its investment and recover nothing.
 However, if an event of default occurs, the buyer Sub-Fund will receive the amount above mentioned depending on cash or physical settlement.
 If a Sub-Fund is a seller, it will receive a fixed rate of income throughout the term of the contract provided no credit event occurs.
 In the latter case, the Sub-Fund will have to pay the amount provided in the contract.
 All Sub-Funds using CDS may, in the case of a credit event, have to accept delivery of non-investment-grade bonds issued in a currency other than the Reference Currency.
 The delivery of such non-investment-grade bonds in a currency other than the Reference Currency will not be regarded as a breach of investment policy for those Sub-Funds which may only be invested in investment-grade-bonds or in bonds issued in the Reference Currency.
 The market for CDS may sometimes be more illiquid than bond markets.